daostack/arc/docs/contracts/controller/Controller.md

 The controller is the central entity of a DAO.

+Each DAO has it's own deployed instance of this contracts (see [UController](UController.md) for a different possibility), which acts as the owner of the DAO's [Avatar](./Avatar.md), [Reputation](Reputation.md) and [DAOToken](DAOToken.md).

-As the owner of the DAO's [Avatar](./Avatar.md),[Reputation](Reputation.md) and [DAOToken](DAOToken.md) (organs) it controls these organs and can perform "sensitive" operations trough these entities (e.g token and reputation operations).
+It can perform "sensitive"operations through these entities (e.g token and reputation operations).

-It is subject to a set of schemes and constraints that determine its behavior, where each scheme has it own operations permissions.
+It is subject to a set of *Schemes* and *Constraints* that determine its behavior, where each scheme has it own operations permissions.

-It store scheme's parameters for the specific DAO.
+It stores scheme's parameters for the specific DAO.

-The controller contract is aligned with the ControllerInterface.
+The [Controller](../../generated_docs/controller/Controller.md) contract implements the [ControllerInterface](../../generated_docs/controller/ControllerInterface.md) Interface.

 ## Schemes

-A single DAO controller might be a subject to multiple schemes, each implements its own logic.
+A single DAO controller might be a subject to multiple schemes, each with it's own logic.
-A scheme can be registered to a controller by a scheme which has registration permission.
+A scheme can only be registered to a controller by a scheme which has registration permission.

 ### Permissions

-The controller holds and enforces the permissions for each scheme. e.g registerScheme is allowed to be called only by authorized (CAN_REGISTERED) scheme.
+The controller holds and enforces the permissions for each scheme. e.g [registerScheme(...)](../../generated_docs/controller/ControllerInterface/#registerschemeaddressbytes32bytes4address) is allowed to be called only by an authorized (with permission: `CAN_REGISTER`) scheme.

-A scheme can have any combination of the following permissions  :
+A scheme can have any combination of the following permissions:

- - REGISTERED -  All registered schemes has this permission.
+ - `REGISTERED` -  All registered schemes has this permission.
 Only registered schemes can perform controller operations.
- - CAN_REGISTER - grant the scheme the permission to register other schemes.
+ - `CAN_REGISTER` - Grant the scheme the permission to register other schemes.
- - ADD_OR_REMOVE_GLOBAL_CONSTRAINT - grant the scheme the permission to add or remove a global constraint.
+ - `ADD_OR_REMOVE_GLOBAL_CONSTRAINT` - Grant the scheme the permission to add or remove a global constraint.
- - CAN_UPGRADE - grant the scheme the permission to upgrade the controller.
+ - `CAN_UPGRADE` - Grant the scheme the permission to upgrade the controller.

 ### Parameters